 – In the After an order has been paid section, select Automatically fulfill the order‘s line items and both Notify customers of their shipment via email and Automatically fulfill all orders, even those with a high risk of fraud.

 Scroll down to the Email Marketing section and unflag Show a sign-up at checkout.

 Move now to the Abandoned Checkout section and unflag Automatically send abandoned checkout emails to disable this functionality.

 Press Save to complete the configuration.
-Your Shopify store and your LMS platform are now connected.
+Your Shopify store and your platform are now connected.

 Switching from the Docebo E-Commerce App to the Shopify App